graemephi/goldmark-qjs-katex/README.md

 Also, godoc.

+As [explained in the KaTeX documentation](https://katex.org/docs/node#including-in-webpages), you will need to use the KaTeX stylesheet in the HTML page that is used to display the math (but not the JavaScript file).
+To do this, you can link to the [the minimized stylesheet hosted at jsDeliver](https://cdn.jsdelivr.net/npm/katex@0.16.11/dist/katex.min.css).
+The KaTeX documentation provides [an example](https://katex.org/docs/browser#starter-template) (but note that you only need the stylesheet, not the script).
+The file `katex.min.css` is also provided in the `katex/katex` folder in this repository.
+The current version of `goldmark-qjs-katex` uses KaTeX version `v0.16.11`, so use this version to avoid issues (although using a version of the form `v0.16.*` should be safe as well).

 ## Building

 If you just want to build, gcc must be installed, and all you need to do is